-This forum will highlight the work developed through the national Writing Program for Equity & Widening Participation Practitioners developed by the Centre of Excellence for Equity in Higher Education.
-The event will provide space and time for practitioners to share reflections on how engaging with the research process provides a critical space to engage with what equity means in a changing higher education landscape.
+This forum highlighted the work developed through the national Writing Program for Equity & Widening Participation Practitioners developed by the Centre of Excellence for Equity in Higher Education.
+The event allowed space and time for practitioners to share reflections on how engaging with the research process provides a critical space to engage with what equity means in a changing higher education landscape.

-The forum will commence with the two keynote addresses:
+The forum commenced with the two keynote addresses:

 - Creating Time for Change through Praxis-based Pedagogical Methodologies - Professor Penny Jane Burke &

 - The Role of Equity in the Interconnected World -Professor John Fischetti.